aashitha20/aashitha20/README.md

 # About Me:
-I'm a Computer Science Engineering Student <br>I love to build new things and solve challenges
+I'm a Computer Science Engineering Student :) <br>I love to build new things and solve challenges!

 ## 🌐 Socials: